2021 SHPE National Convention

 The Advanced Degree Hospitality Suite features exclusive access to academic institutions looking for potential graduate students for both master’s and doctoral programs, as well as academic, industry, and national laboratories interested in hiring students in graduate programs for internships, full-time and postdoctoral positions.

-The Graduate Writing Review Room offers critical support in developing graduate school and career materials.
-Sign-up required.
+The Graduate Review Writing Room offers critical support in developing graduate school and career materials with one-one-one feedback from faculty, postdocs, and current graduate students.
+Sign-up now!

 NEW!
 3-MINUTE THESIS COMPETITION

 For the first time ever, we are hosting a 3-minute thesis competition!
 Come showcase your research efforts, while enhancing your communication skills.
 This is a great opportunity to connect with our industry, government, and academic partners who are offering employment opportunities.
-Sign-up will begin in September.
 Participants will submit their presentations online three weeks prior to convention.
 Our judges will rank the presentations, and the finalists will give their presentation in person during our Advanced Degrees Hospitality Suite.
 The top 3 participants will receive cash awards.
+Sign up by October 22!

 ENGINEERING SCIENCE SYMPOSIUM